 Assessment of Stress by Examining Fatigue Striations

 High Cycle Fatigue (HCF) is one of the most common failure modes of critical components.
-In the case of a component failure the cause of the failure must be quickly and accurately assessed in order to determine a solution.
+The cause of component failure must be quickly and accurately assessed in order to determine a solution.
 The actual stress at the failure site is often unknown since the components are designed to operate well below the fatigue limit.
-By performing detailed examination of the fatigue striations and applying fracture mechanics theory Lambda provides the expertise and tools to accurately assess the stresses at the failure location.
+By performing detailed examination of the fatigue striations and applying fracture mechanics theory, Lambda provides the expertise and tools to accurately assess the stresses at the failure location.